hujhax/austin-improv-wiki/Adriane Shown.md

 **Adriane Shown** is an improv performer, singer, musician, and technical improvisor.

 ## History
+Having been involved with The Institution Theater before it actually had a home of it's own, she became a House Manager while still a student, once it found it's home on Woodbury Drive.
+And has been involved in several shows in many capacities.
+Hurly Burly : Improvised Burlesque Stories, won two B. Iden Payne Awards, invited to play at Out Of Bounds Comedy Festival & the Seattle Festival of Improvised Theater.
 She was one of the recipients of the [[Tom Booker]] Appreciation Awards, as well as Blind Side Award at [[The Institution Theater Awards]] 2014.
 Also nominated for Favorite Female Performer & her show, Hell & Back Cabaret was nominated for Favorite Variety Show.

 ## Troupes
 * [[The Dark Sparkles]]